How to Start An LLC in California

-California taxes aren’t exactly straightforward.
+California taxes for LLCs aren’t exactly straightforward.
 There’s a California franchise tax, which is a minimum of $800 a year.
 High-earning LLCs are also subject to an additional fee called the Annual LLC fee.
 And of course, there’s personal net income rates and sales tax rates to consider.

 What is the California LLC Franchise Tax?

 The California franchise tax is a tax for the privilege of doing business in California.
 For LLCs taxed as partnerships or disregarded entities, the fee is a flat $800.
 For LLCs taxed as corporations, the $800 is a minimum.
 S corporations pay a 1.5% tax on net income and C corporations pay an 8.84% tax on net income.
 So, if your tax on net income comes out to less than $800 (i.e. if your net income is less than $53,300 for an S corp or $9,045 for a C corp), you’re still stuck paying at least $800.
 A lot of people try to avoid the California franchise tax, but California has really double-downed on franchise tax regulations, making it nearly impossible to avoid.

 What is the California Annual LLC Fee?

 In addition to all the other taxes and fees, high-income LLCs have yet one more fee to pay each year.
 It’s a separate, flat fee—$900, $2,500, $6,000, or $11,790 based on the LLC’s income.